 Some people swear that it was that extra-hot enchilada from their favorite Mexican restaurant that brought them face to face with their new baby.
 Unfortunately, the statistics are out on this one.
 You could try it, but if you have a full stomach when you are in labor, you might vomit and see that enchilada again--in less-than-appetizing circ_mstances.

 Blue and black cohosh

-Most practitioners are not enthusiastic about this method of inducing labor, because it has been known to lead to excessively long, strong uterine contractions sometimes resulting in fetal heart rate slowing.
-Unless your practitioner advises it and is monitoring your progress closely, nipple stimulation is not recommended as a means for beginning labor.
+Most pract_tioners are not enthusiastic about this method of inducing labor, because it has been known to lead to excessively long, strong uterine contractions sometimes resulting in fetal heart rate slowing.
+Unless your pract_tioner advises it and is monitoring your progress closely, nipple stimulation is not recommended as a means for beginning labor.

 Stripping the membranes

-Your practitioner may offer to "strip your membranes" to help start your labor.
-This procedure usually feels like a vaginal examination, although it sometimes can be painful or cause cramping.
-The practitioner places her gloved finger through the cervix and sweeps the amniotic membranes free of their attachment to the lower part of the uterine cavity.
+Your pract_tioner may offer to "strip your membranes" to help start your labor.
+This procedure usually feels like a v____al examination, although it sometimes can be painful or cause cramping.
+The pract_tioner places her gloved finger through the cervix and sweeps the amniotic membranes free of their attachment to the lower part of the uterine cavity.
 This process is believed to release hormone-like substances called prostaglandins, which help to ready your body for labor.